 Dish Network Corp.
-(DISH) said its ability to add mobile-phone service to satellite television offerings could be crippled by a U.S. proposal to limit power for the planned network.
+(DISH:US) said its ability to add mobile-phone service to satellite television offerings could be crippled by a U.S. proposal to limit power for the planned network.

 Federal Communications Commission Chairman Julius Genachowski yesterday offered fellow commissioners a proposal to regulate Dish’s airwaves use and auction for commercial use a swath of government-owned frequencies known as the H block that’s near those owned by the satellite provider, Neil Grace, an FCC spokesman, said in an interview.